Our People, Our Future: Richard Blanco in Conversation

 Academy of American Poets staff spoke with Richard Blanco in the days leading up to his delivering a poem at President Obama's Inauguration on January 21, 2013.

-Richard Blanco: Yes, I have looked mostly at Angelou's poem, and then Alexander's poem, too.
-I see this position as not only being about writing my own poem for the nation, but also keeping a certain sense of continuity, and so their poems were some of the first places I went to—looking at how they quote/unquote solved the occasional poem.
+Richard Blanco: Yes, I have looked mostly at Angelou's poem, and then Alexander's poem too.
+I see this position as not only being about writing my own poem for the nation, but also keeping a certain sense of continuity, and so their poems were some of the first places I went to—looking at how they "solved" the occasional poem.

 But I also went back to a poem by a friend and colleague of mine, Nikki Moustaki, that has always stayed in my memory: "How To Write A Poem After September 11th," which was published in the New York Times on its own page (and included in the anthology Poetry After 9/11: An Anthology of New York Poets, Melville House, 2002).
 It was also, in some sense, an occasional poem, and very inspiring to me.